The Bard on the Beach Shakespeare Festival runs from June 6 to September 28 at Vancouver’s Vanier Park. 2018 shows include As You Like It and Macbeth.

 Also in typical Shakespearean fashion, by the end Frederick and the Duke resolve their differences, Orlando and his brother also make amends, Orlando’s brother falls in love with Celia and virtually everyone except Frederick and the Duke gets married to someone in the final scene.

 In short, is it a bit confusing?
 Will it be funny?
 Does it follow a pretty typical Shakespearean storyline?
-Will it be fun and thoroughly entertaining with all the Beatles music?
+Is it fun and thoroughly entertaining with all the Beatles music?
 Yes, yes, yes and yes!

 Macbeth is a Shakespearean play about ambition and power.
 It takes place in medieval Scotland and it’s one of the playwright’s shortest but most famous tragedies.